M2219/gdataset/README.md

 __Description__

 The content is a growing dataset that includes grasps of Barrett hand over [Princeton Shape Benchmark](https://shape.cs.princeton.edu/benchmark/)(PSB) which includes more than 1800 3D models.
 This is a public dataset similar to [Columbia Grasp Database](http://grasping.cs.columbia.edu/).
 The grasps will be collected in five different scales that result in 5 * 1800 models for the training set.
 The grasps extracted using [graspit!
 ROS interface](https://github.com/graspit-simulator/graspit_interface).
 In order to get more reliable grasps applicable in the real world the grasps will go through gravity and disturbance check.
-To do so, bullet physics engine is used to simulate the grasps under more real physical and mechanical conditions [pybullet](https://github.com/bulletphysics/bullet3).
+To do so, bullet physics engine is used to simulate the grasps under more real physical and mechanical conditions see [pybullet](https://github.com/bulletphysics/bullet3).

 __Strucrture__